leigh-perry/leigh-perry.github.io/posts/2019-04-03-fix-haskell-to-scala.markdown

 ---
-title: Converting fix function to Fix data structure
+title: Converting Haskell's simple fix function to Scala
 ---

 Configuration is via a configuration library that inductively derives the configuration for known